Tips for Teens and Senior Portraits

 If you are uncertain about your clothing choices, bring in more than the suggested total outfits and we can choose what will look best at the studio.

 Don't worry if you have a sudden outbreak of acne!
 This is the absolute easiest thing to fix afterwards for us, and acne removal is included with every portrait package.
 Hair styles are harder to fix, however.
 If you've had a very bad hair cut right before the portrait session, please feel free to call us - we can re-schedule.
 After all, we want you to be happy with your photos and if you know you dislike your hair you are unlikely to be happy with your photos.
 If you are very particular about your hair, please advise the parent or friend with you at the portrait session to keep an eye out for you.
+Additionally, we now offer the services of a Hair and Makeup Artist at additional cost.

 It is strongly recommended to bring in a family member or a friend (or both!).
 They will have the benefits of helping put you at ease, they can check your hair, help you with props and/or pets, give you clothing advice, and in general give you moral support.
 Plus they get to enjoy the portrait session with you!
 In addition, your images will be viewed after the session - and it's always best to get a second opinion.